-This paper has shown how defect sizing tolerances are calculated by a pigging company and used in both defect assessments and remnant life calculations for corrosion defects.
+This paper has shown how defect sizing tolerances are calculated by pigging companies and used in both defect assessments and remnant life calculations for corrosion defects.

-It is important to take account of the reported tolerances, particularly when projecting corrosion growth using pig data
+It is important to take account of the reported tolerances, particularly when projecting corrosion growth using pig data.